GCSE and A level marks and grades

 This is particularly important during transition to new or changed qualifications or grading systems, such as the new GCSE 9-1 qualifications.

 We know that being able to track student progress effectively is very important to our centres, learners and their parents.
 We provide as many practice assessments as we possibly can to support this, but they are only one part of the picture.
-Without a sense of where grade boundaries might be placed, teachers tell us that it can be difficult to make decisions such as which tier to enter candidates for - and that is particularly pertinent for summer 2017, where new content, assessment expectations and a new grading scale might all make it more difficult to feel confident in how candidates will perform.
+Without a sense of where grade boundaries might be placed, teachers tell us that it can be difficult to make decisions such as which tier to enter candidates for - and that is particularly pertinent where new content, assessment expectations and, for GCSE, a new grading scale might all make it more difficult to feel confident in how candidates will perform.

 We get many requests for support with predicting or modelling where boundaries might fall.
 As the team who set and mark the papers and carry out the award, there is an expectation that we know some of the answers about 9-1 grading in advance.